marcoandre1/marcoandre1.github.io/README.md

 Everything went smooth but my svg files wouldn't load.
 I solved it by running an online optimizer on my svg files (<https://www.svgviewer.dev/>).

 > **NOTE:** while trying to fix npm warnings I found this issue: [Help, `npm audit` says I have a vulnerability in react-scripts!](https://github.com/facebook/create-react-app/issues/11174).
-As of December 2021, I have some warnings (_low_ and _moderate_) on `npm install` and it seems to be a problem with the new CRA release using old libraries.
+As of December 2021, I have some warnings (_3 low_ and _18 moderate_) on `npm install` and it seems to be a problem with the new CRA release using old libraries _(and probably because [react-snap](https://www.npmjs.com/package/react-snap) isn't mantained since December 13, 2018)_.
 There is no fix yet.

 ## Table  of contents